 My first Ironman event was at IM Regensburg (Germany) in 2010 where I placed as 1st female non professional athlete and 3rd female overall.
 This qualified me to race at the world championships in Kona that year, and shortly after I applied for my professional licence with the World Triathlon Cooperation.

 Results of my consistent training and hard work started to show in 2012 with 4th place at IM Texas, 3rd at the European Championships in Frankfurt, and 3rd at IM Arizona.
-Winning the Asia Pacific Championships at IM Melbourne (March 2013) has been another step forward in my development as an athlete.
+Winning the Asia Pacific Championships at IM Melbourne (March 2013) and the European Championships in Frankfurt (July 2014) have been significant steps forward in my development as an athlete.

-As exciting as this achievement is, I'm confident that with more work and continued dedication, as well as the support from the UPlace-BMC team and our sponsors, I can continue to improve my performances.
+As exciting as these achievements are, I'm confident that with more work and continued dedication, as well as the support from the UPlace-BMC team and our sponsors, I can continue to improve my performances.